webpack/webpack-dev-server/README.md

 var Server = require("webpack-dev-server");
 var options = {
 	content: absoluteFilenameToContentHtmlPage, // it will default to a simple page
+	contentUrl: "http://...", // it will default to undefined
 	webpack: {
 		// webpack options
 		// ...